pymupdf/PyMuPDF/docs/faq.rst

                 cont += doc.xrefStream(xref)
             # do something with the combined contents

-The clean function :meth:`Page._cleanContents` does a lot more than just glueing :data:`contents` objects: it also corrects and optimizes the PDF operator syntax of the page and removes any inconsistencies.
+The clean function :meth:`Page._cleanContents` does a lot more than just gluing :data:`contents` objects: it also corrects and optimizes the PDF operator syntax of the page and removes any inconsistencies.

 ----------------------------------